spyren/Mecrisp-Cube/README.md

 ## How to Use the Pocket Power Pack
 It could not be simpler.
 Connect the power to the rails and turn the knob.
 Change direction with the arrow buttons.
-Choose the menu line with the M button, select the option with the button A, B, C, and D.
+Choose the menu line with the M button, select the option with the button A, B, C, or D.

 ## About Forth (For Developers)
 Forth is an interactive and extensible language, with built-in lexical analysis